petercsirmaz/csirmaznet-energy-meter-sensor/README.md

-# energy-meter-sensor
+# csirmaznet-energy-meter-sensor

-Node.js application to read from P1 port and save it into and influx database
+Node.js application to read from P1 port and transfer it to selected targets.

+Currently it has support for:

+- InfluxDB
+- MQTT